Twist (Cano novel): Diego Lazkano

 Diego Lazkano is a translator and a part of the band that fights for the liberation of the Basque Country.
 In the charter named "Redy Made", he speaks about his quiet life, although he remembers over and over again the events that occurred in the 1980s.
 In his childhood, he joins a theatre group, because of his love for a girl named Gloria, where he met his two best friends, Soto and Zeberio.
 Later, Diego, both the protagonist and narrator, condemns his two best friends while they're being tortured by the Civil Guard.
 His separation from his best friends and their joint murder takes a huge leap in his life.
 The suspicions are raised and revenge is considered necessary, which changed Diego's life forever from then onwards.

 Gloria

 To start speaking with the description of Gloria, one has to say that the description is given from the point of view of Diego Lazkano.
 Diego Lazkano illustrates in the book that she has short hair which with time is becoming more and more grey and with a black complexion.
 She is not married and she has no children.
 She lives in Barcelona, in a little loft located in the Monjuic district.
-She has no relation with his family for two reasons: because she like the freedom of living alone and because the relation with his father is very bad, owing to the fact that, he is a fascist.
+She has no relation with his family for two reasons: because she liked the freedom of living alone and because relations with his father were very bad, as he is a fascist.
 In the book, she commonly argued with Lazkano about politics, arts and other issues.

 She is an artist, but she doesn't sell many books.
 Seeing that, she begin to take drugs.